Check Out What Whales Are Doing With Antero Resources

 - Raymond James has decided to maintain their Strong Buy rating on Antero Resources, which currently sits at a price target of $65.

+- Mizuho has decided to maintain their Buy rating on Antero Resources, which currently sits at a price target of $49.

-- Truist Securities has decided to maintain their Buy rating on Antero Resources, which currently sits at a price target of $58.
+- Goldman Sachs has decided to maintain their Buy rating on Antero Resources, which currently sits at a price target of $48.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.